 Raf De Wilde

-Raf De Wilde, is Senior Advisor at Valid Insight.
-He is an expert in life science market access, having over 35 years’ experience in the pharmaceutical industry and 25 years in global market access.
+Raf De Wilde is Senior Executive Advisor at Valid Insight.
+He is a global expert in life science market access, having over 39 years’ experience in the pharmaceutical industry and over 29 years in global market access.

 Raf became the head of International Marketing Services within Janssen Pharmaceutica (a Johnson & Johnson (J&J) company) in 1991, introducing Health Economics at J&J that year.
 Raf was Chairman of EPhMRA Primary Research and Methods Committee (1993-1995).
 He became VP of EPhMRA in 1994 and 1997 and President in 1995 and 1998.